 Medication is essential to treating schizophrenia, and the goal is to achieve the lowest dosage necessary to control symptoms.
 A psychiatrist may try different medications and doses to achieve an effective result.
 It may take several weeks for the drugs to reach their maximum benefit.
 Because of drug side effects, there is a reluctance to take them, so consult your physician and avoid making any changes on your own.

 Some first-generation antipsychotic medications include Chlorpromazine, Fluphenazine, Haloperidol, and Perphenazine.
 They may have neurological side effects such as tardive dyskinesia characterized by involuntary movements of the face or jaw (chewing movements, tongue darting, eye blinking) or the body (toe-tapping, arms flapping).
 Report such symptoms to your doctor.
 It may or may not be reversible; there are some medications to control it.
-The positive to these medications is that they may be less expensive than the more current second-generation antipsychotics.
+The positive of these medications is that they may be less expensive than the more current second-generation antipsychotics.

 Second-generation antipsychotic medications are preferred because they have fewer neurological side effects than first-generation.
 However, they generally cost more.
 Second-generation antipsychotics include Abilify, Rexulti, Vraylar, Clozaril, Latuda, Zyprexa, and Seroquel, to name a few.